-The summer 2017 survey sampled most of the potential habitat for the northern stock of Pacific Sardine, and most likely the large majority of the stock.
+The summer 2018 survey sampled most of the potential habitat for the northern stock of Pacific Sardine, and likely most of the stock.
+The stock biomass was observed mostly offshore, by Lasker, so the additional nearshore sampling, by the USV, added less than 1% of the total stock biomass.

 A gap in the length distribution of Pacific Sardine between 15 and 18 cm indicates poor recruitment in 2016.
 Accordingly, the stock abundance and biomass declined between 2016 and 2017, and the modal length increased from 17-19 to 21-23 cm.
-Few trawls with Pacific Sardine smaller than 10 cm indicates that recruitment was weak again in 2017.
+Similar to 2017, few trawls with Pacific Sardine smaller than 10 cm indicates that recruitment was weak again in 2018.

 In recent years, the distribution of the northern stock of Pacific Sardine has been fragmented and its migration has been abbreviated.
-Despite the recurrent presence of good potential habitat north of Vancouver Island during the summer months, the stock has not migrated there since 2013 (Zwolinski et al., 2014).
-During the spring 2017 survey, few Pacific Sardine were in the expected spawning area off central and southern CA (Stierhoff et al., 2017).
-The unusually high water temperature in the CCE may have induced the diminished stock to overwinter and spawn mostly off OR.
+Despite the recurrent presence of good potential habitat north of Vancouver Island during the summer months (see Fig. 2), the stock has not migrated there since 2013 (Zwolinski et al., 2014).